 - Cons of free online sites: can be very short list if many homes in your park haven’t been listed on these sites.

-Now that you’ve got a mental picture of the market from online research.
+Now that you’ve got an idea of the market from online research.
 It’s time to start talking to people.

 - Talk to management.
-They can give you an idea of what you’re home will sell for.
+They can give you an idea of what your home might sell for.
 WARNING: they can be way off.
-It’s happened to me where they gave me a value that was about $15,000 more than what It should have been listed for and I lost a lot of money.
+It’s happened to me where they gave me a price that was about $15,000 more than what It should have been listed for and I lost a lot of money.

 - Neighbors.
-You’re neighbors might have a decent idea about prices in the home.
+Your neighbors might have a decent idea about prices in the home.
 WARNING: don’t rely on this one.
-Use this to assure what you are already thinking.
+Use this to double check what you are already thinking.

 Let’s get a ball park number.

-Ok, so we’ve got our sources, and we’ve got at least 2-3 homes similar to ours that have sold in the last past year and we are looking the similar’s that are being listed now.
+Ok, so we’ve got our sources, and we’ve got at least 2-3 homes similar to ours that have sold in the last past year and we are looking the similar ones that are being listed now.

 Factors to get it right (in order):

-- Make sure that if you’re home is a 1975 than you’re not looking at a 2008 to compare values.
+- Make sure that if your home is a 1975 than you’re not looking at a 2008 to compare values.

-- If you’re home is more than 20 years old, than only look at homes 20 years old.
+- If you’re home is more than 20 years old, then only use the homes 20 years old.
 Homes that are 20 years old have much better value because of the financing options available.